alisw/AliPhysics/MUON/READMEmchda.txt

 \subsection da_ss3 Occupancy

-For PHYSICS (or STANDALONE) runs, the MUONTRKOCCda, which is a monitoring DA, keep track of how many times each channel has been hit during the run.
+For PHYSICS (or STANDALONE) runs, the MCHOCCda, which is a monitoring DA, keep track of how many times each channel has been hit during the run.
 The output is an ASCII file containing the needed information to compute the occupancy values.
 This file is written to the DAQ FXS so the SHUTTLE can transfer it to the OCDB.

+\subsection da_ss4 Bus Patch Evolution

+For PHYSICS (or STANDALONE) runs, the MCHBPEVOda, which is a monitoring DA, keep track of how many times each bus patch has been hit during the run.
+The output is a Root file containing the time evolution of the bus patch hit count, together with the time evolution of the number of events (used later on to compute the bus patch occupancy evolution).
+  This file (mchbpevo.conf) is written to the DAQ FXS so the SHUTTLE can transfer it to the OCDB (MUON/Calib/BPEVO).

+The MCHBPEVOda is using a configuration file (from the DAQ detector database), @see mchbpevo.conf, and the AliMUONBusPatchEvolution class.
+ Output of the DA (either direct one, or the corresponding OCDB object) can be inspected with the help of the MUONBusPatchEvolution.C macro.

 \section da_s2 Using the DA Online

 \subsection da_ss1 Pedestals

-The syntax is: MUONTRKPEDda.exe "raw data file"
+The syntax is: MCHPEDda.exe "raw data file"

 Two input files located in the DAQ Detector database (DetDB) are needed: